 In order for vitamin d to become active when it is derived from the skin or food, both the liver and kidneys need to be properly functioning.
 When one is low in vitamin d it may be a sign of either Kidney or Liver disease.

-Vitamin D is a hormone (a cholesterol-like substance) and in order to be effective in the body it needs to be properly processed and activated.
-This involves a two step process, which begins with either the consumption of vitamin D rich foods or the exposure of skin to sunlight.
-When skin is exposed to sunlight (UVB radiation) it interacts and stimulates the cholesterol underneath the skin known as 7-dehydrocholesterol, which transforms into cholecalciferol.
-Cholecalciferol then moves from lymphatic system to blood stream to end up in the liver where it is converted to 25-hydroxycholecalciferol also known as calcidiol.
+Vitamin d is a hormone (a cholesterol-like substance) and in order to be effective in the body, it needs to be properly processed and activated.
+This involves a two-step process, which begins with either the consumption of vitamin d rich foods or the exposure of skin to sunlight.
+When skin is exposed to sunlight (UVB radiation) it interacts and stimulates the cholesterol underneath the skin is known as 7-dehydrocholesterol, which transforms into cholecalciferol.
+Cholecalciferol then moves from lymphatic system to bloodstream to end up in the liver where it is converted to 25-hydroxycholecalciferol also known as calcidiol.

-It is not until calcidiol moves to the kidneys that it becomes the active form of Vitamin D. The kidneys active calcidiol into 125-dihydrxycholecalciferol or calcitriol – which is known by many as Vitamin D3.
-This is the most active form of Vitamin D, allowing and enabling the absorption of calcium from the intestines as well the structuring and rigidity of bones.
-If either of the organs, the liver or kidneys, are not functioning to par as a result of a need for detoxification or disease the proper activation of Vitamin D cannot occur leading to a deficiency in the hormone, resulting in a disfunction to not only said organs but also to the skeletal system of the body as well as the bodies immune system.
+It is not until calcidiol moves to the kidneys that it becomes the active form of vitamin d.
+The kidneys active calcidiol into 125-dihydroxycholecalciferol or calcitriol – which is known by many as vitamin d3.
+This is the most active form of vitamin d, allowing and enabling the absorption of calcium from the intestines as well the structuring and rigidity of bones.
+If either of the organs, the liver or kidneys, are not functioning to par as a result of a need for detoxification or disease the proper activation of vitamin d cannot occur leading to a deficiency in the hormone, resulting in a dysfunction to not only said organs but also to the skeletal system of the body as well as the bodies immune system.